istio/istio/devel/README.md

 bazel build ...
 ```

-This figures out what it needs to do and does not need any input from you.
+If you are using zsh, add double quotes around the 3 dots, e.g.  ```bazel build "..."```.
+This build command figures out what it needs to do and does not need any input from you.

 ### Setup bazel and go links